-Headteacher David Jackson (St Nicholas' primary school, Oxfordshire) decided that one of his personal development targets would be to introduce and use GVO as a way of involving and motivating every member of the school's governing body.
-He sees it as "almost Facebook for governors".
-He more efficient (therefore money-saving) adminisays "I regularly post something on GVO and check to see who's commented on it and what they've said.
+Headteacher David Jackson (St Nicholas' primary school, Oxfordshire) decided that one of his personal development targets would be to introduce and use GVO as a way of involving and motivating every member of the school's governing body. says "I regularly post something on GVO and check to see who's commented on it and what they've said.
 About 80% now log on regularly, most of them now add comments and they are really embracing new technology."